phronmophobic/blog/markdown/quineize.md

        (quoted end) end))
 ```

 The first observation to note is that `self-insert` creates a full copy of the source and that the extra copy is "quoted".
-"Quoted" in this context means to wrap the contents in double quotes, (note: this is not the same as `clojure.core/quote`, although the ideas are related).
+"Quoted" in this context means to wrap the contents in double quotes (note: this is not the same as `clojure.core/quote`, although the ideas are related).
 The contents are also escaped to make a proper string in case the quoted content has double quotes or backslashes.
-The implementation for quoting is so trivial that it can be easy to overlook that the concept of quoting is quite crucial to the whole enterprise.
+The implementation for quoting is so trivial that it's easy to overlook that the concept of quoting is quite crucial to the whole enterprise.
 Quoted contents do not get immediately evaluated, but are saved for future use.

 In essence, `self-insert` keeps the original source which will be evaluated and inserts a new copy that can be used for making future copies.
 At first, it can feel like a quine is materializing out of the void, but I think it's easier to think of a quine as two copies of a program.
 One copy to be evaluated and one copy that can be used to print the next program's source.
 Each time the full program is run, it runs one copy and uses the other unevaluated to copy to make two new copies (one copy to run and another to make future copies).